 From Mansfield, travel along Mt Buller Road for approximately 32km until you reach the toll gate at Mirimbah (you will need to pay an entry fee during winter).
 Once you’ve passed through the gates, turn left into Stirling Road (2WD) and keep going until you reach Telephone Box Junction (TBJ).
 Between Mirimbah and TBJ is approximately 8km of unsealed road.
 Turn right at the junction and follow the Stirling Circuit Road (2WD) for a further 16.5km where you will find Speculation Road (possible 4WD) on your right.
 Turn onto Speculation Road and travel 8.8km to the junction of King Basin (4WD) and Speculation Roads.
 This is the trail head.

 During winter, vehicles are not permitted to go any further than TBJ, and all 2-wheel drives must carry chains when travelling to this point.
+The roads beyond TBJ open from Melbourne Cup weekend (first or second week of November).
+Call Parks Victoria to confirm that the road will be open as fallen trees may also cause road closure.
 In summer, all vehicles can continue further via The Circuit Road.
 The Circuit Road winds throughout the various sub-alpine and alpine forests around Mt Stirling.
 It is a gravel road but still accessible by 2-wheel drive vehicles.

 This hike requires that you have a sufficient level of equipment (in good working order), fitness and self-reliance.
 We reserve the right for the hike leader to decline participants who are not adequately prepared at any time before the hike has commenced.
 We will be asking questions about your clothing, food, water and pack at the start of the hike so please do not turn up unprepared.
 It is vital that you take personal responsibility for ensuring you are prepared!
 If you are not sure, contact the hike leader prior to the hike.